Generative models: VAEs, GANs, diffusion, transformers, NeRFs GitHub Copilot vs. ChatGPT: How do they compare?

 Are transformer-based networks stronger than GANs?

-Transformers are growing in awareness thanks to their role in popular tools like ChatGPT and support for multimodal AI.
+Transformers are growing in awareness thanks to their role in popular tools, such as ChatGPT, and their support for multimodal AI.
 But transformers won't necessarily replace GANs for all applications.

-Conversely, improved realism may be problematic with deepfakes used to launch cyber attacks, damage brands or spread fake news.
+Conversely, improved realism might be problematic with deepfakes used to launch cyberattacks, damage brands or spread fake news.
 In these cases, GANsformers could provide better filters to detect deepfakes.

 "The use of adversarial training and contextual evaluation could produce AI systems able to provide enhanced security, improved content filtering and defense against misinformation attacks using generative botnets," Searle said.